UpStride/engine/README.md

 The factor can be used as a hyper parameter to reduce the network width for the linear layers which would impact the final performance.
 The factor can be any `int` value.
 Ensure the value is not too small enough to hinder the learning capability of the network.

-In the above example, the ouput channels for the `Conv2D` is 3 If `factor = 16` then resulting output will be `1`.
+In the example above, the ouput channels for the first `Conv2D` is `32 // factor`.
+If `factor = 32` is used then resulting output will be `1`.
 The network will struggle to extract features with just 1 output channel.

 The `factor` scales the number of channels for all the linear layers when applied.
 This helps in controlling the capacity of the overall network.

-However, due to the way the UpStride engine is implemented, the vanilla approach (without using the `factor` i.e. when `factor` = 1) results in a model that contains more free parameters than its pure TensorFlow counterpart.
+Due to the way the UpStride engine is implemented, the vanilla approach (without using the `factor` i.e. when `factor` = 1) results in a model that contains more free parameters than its pure TensorFlow counterpart.
+Usually, to roughly match the number of parameters of a real network with a network based on an algebra with $k$ blades, factor $\sqrt{k}$ should be used (though some layers do not comply with that, for example for a network with only DepthwiseConv2D layers, factor $k$ should be used for that aim).

 ### Initialization